 Frozen fruit is great for making nutritious smoothies because it will help keep all ingredients moving while being blended.

-For best results when using frozen fruits in your Nutribullet, make sure you use other ingredients that will keep everything moving and evenly distributed.
+For best results when using Nutribullet frozen fruit, make sure you use other ingredients that will keep everything moving and evenly distributed.
 This helps make the best tasting smoothie every time!

 Nutribullet Frozen Fruit Smoothie: Blackberry Banana Smoothie (serves 1)

 - 1 banana, chopped and frozen